Tuesday, April 29, 2025

 My gratitude to Sonja Grimmsmann who helped me define my goals for my music career in the Entertainment Management Program, and thereby became a catalyst for my first major music project, "Laura and The Salvation Blues", also thanks to Dom who volunteered time and energy to helping me hone my online presence.
 To the Montana Musicians and Artists Coalition who hosted my first performance, and for the members of Elevate Church who packed the house for it.
 It was an amazing start to my endeavor!

 I want to thank my original band members of The Salvation Blues Christopher, Andrew, Alyssa, and Jordan who patiently worked through my original songs when they were still in their infancy to bring them to life in a big way.
-Thank you to Youa Vang , Megan Jae Riggs , and Jake England for your incredible portait photography, Amanda Peterson for the great live band shots, some of which are still my band member's profile pics.
+Thank you to Youa Vang , Megan Jae Riggs , and Jake England for your incredible portrait photography, Amanda Peterson for the great live band shots, some of which are still my band member's profile pics.

 Thank you to Bruce who runs Daly Jazz for bringing world-class jazz acts to Missoula, and allowing me to volunteer.
 To my vocal jazz mentor Eden Atwood whose work with me has already been mentioned on this blog a time or two.